Energia plans €3bn investment in renewable energy

 The company has an existing supply of 1,200 MW including power from 22 owned and invested wind farms across Ireland.
 It also operates two major gas-fired power stations in Dublin.

-Energia, which is ultimately owned by US investor I Squared Capital, said its infrastructure investment will create an additional 200 jobs at the group, bringing its total to 1,000, in addition to an estimated 3,000 to 5,000 construction jobs over the course of the five-year programme.
+Energia, which is ultimately owned by US investor I Squared Capital, said its infrastructure investment will create an additional 200 jobs at the group, bringing its total to 1,000.
+There will also be an estimated 3,000 to 5,000 construction workers involved in the five-year programme.

 Some of the projects it plans to focus on include onshore and offshore wind farms, solar power, hydrogen fuel generation and bio-energy facilities.

-“Under the Government’s Climate Action Plan, we want to increase the amount of energy produced from renewable sources from the 30 per cent we produce today to 70 per cent by 2030,” Taoiseach Leo Varadkar said at an event marking the opening of its new headquarters.
+“Under the Government’s Climate Action Plan, we want to increase the amount of energy produced from renewable sources from the 30 per cent we produce today to 70 per cent by 2030,” Taoiseach Leo Varadkar said, welcoming the announcement.

 Organic waste